itkhanz/Appium-Test/README.md

 * For each of the filtered device:
   * It switches off the Wi-Fi
   * And validates that Wi-Fi is disabled

+### TestCase 04-05 (Bonus/Optional): Appium Widget Implementation

+> This test case validates the list of elements on Headers Screen as Widgets
+*
+* Click on "Preference"
+* Click on "08.
+Headers"
+* Validate the Preference Total Count
+* Validate the second Preference's title and description

 ## Running Tests